intel/dffml/docs/quickstart/model.rst

     $ pip install -U dffml-service-http

-We start the HTTP service and tell it that we want to make our model accessable via the HTTP :ref:`plugin_service_http_api_model` API.
+We start the HTTP service and tell it that we want to make our model accessible via the HTTP :ref:`plugin_service_http_api_model` API.

 .. warning::